lvbn/Tramonto/README.md

 ### * Products page:
 Users can browse through products.
 Only the price is displayed below the product image.
 The client's preference is to follow a highly minimalistic approach.
 ### * Product details page:
-All details of the product are shown on this page, allowing the user to select color and size if the product offers that possibility.
+All product details are shown on this page, allowing the user to select color and size if the product offers that possibility.
 ### * Search for product:
 The search bar in the navigation bar looks for all the products matching a given word.
 All the products matching it will be displayed in the results.
 ### * Shopping Cart: